GET HELP HIDE SITE

 More details can be found on these websites:

-For families living in Bracknell, Slough, Windsor & Maidenhead (East Berkshire): gems4health.com
+For families who live in or have a GP in Bracknell, Slough, Windsor & Maidenhead: gems4health.com

-For families living in Newbury, Reading & Wokingham (West Berkshire): autismberkshire.org.uk (in the Berkshire West Autism and ADHD section)
+For families who live in or have a GP in Reading, Wokingham or West Berkshire: autismberkshire.org.uk (in the Berkshire West Autism and ADHD section)

 Parenting Special Children offer additional support.
 Visit parentingspecialchildren.co.uk or call 0118 9863532